 Yet another common situation is when the government applies higher standards when accepting the contractor’s work than what is required under the contract.
 Similarly but different, is when the government performs incompetent inspection and rejects work that is actually compliant with the contract’s requirements.

-A final situation where constructive changes occur is when the government has a different interpretation of the contract’s requirements.
+A final example where constructive changes occur is when the government has a different interpretation of the contract’s requirements.
 In many of these types of cases, the government’s interpretation is based on an undisclosed intention.
 In other words, the government had a specific intent but did not clearly manifest its intent in the plain language of the contract documents.

 There are many situations in which constructive change can occur.
 The above examples are not intended to be an exhaustive list but simply one containing common instances of constructive changes.